BuvinJT/distbuilder/docs/ConfigClasses.md

     QtIfwPerformOperationPage( name, operation="",
                                order=QT_IFW_PRE_INSTALL,
+                               onCompletedDelayMillis=None )

+Static Functions:

-                               onSuccessDelayMillis=None )
+    onCompleted( name )

 Details:

-**operation**: The custom QScript to execute, driving the operation.
-At the end of this script, you this **MUST RETURN A BOOLEAN (TRUE/FASLE) INDICATION OF SUCCESS**.
-If success is indicated, the `onSuccessDelayMillis` parameter will dictate what occurs next.
-If a failure is indicated (via a return of *false*), then nothing will occur post operation.
+**operation**: The custom QScript to execute, kicking off the operation.
+At the end of this script, you this should explicitly return a boolean indication of completion.
+If completion is indicated (i.e. **true** is returned), the `onCompletedDelayMillis` parameter will dictate what occurs next (see the description for the constructor argument).
+If **false** is returned, then nothing will occur directly following the initial (synchronous) "kick off".

-The page cannot be advanced in this failure state.
-The user may only click the "Cancel" button to quit the installer.
+You may wish to return **false** from the **operation** script, so you that you may continue the custom task by employing [QtIfwAsyncFunc](#qtifwasyncfunc).
+At the end of such a function, you may inject what is returned from the static `onCompleted( name )` function of this class, in order to allow the advancement of the installer wizard.

-This function will have a reference to UI page passed to it (called `page`).
+The `operation` function will have a reference to the UI page passed to it (called `page`).
-As your operation proceeds, you may wish to call `setCustomPageText( page, title, description )`
+During your operation, you may wish to call functions such as `setCustomPageText( page, title, description )`
 (or build that script via the Python helper:
 `setCustomPageText( title, description, isAutoQuote=True, pageVar="page" )`).

+**order**: Specify either `QT_IFW_PRE_INSTALL` or `QT_IFW_POST_INSTALL`.
-**order**: You may NOT specify one the standard options for a `QtIfwUiPage` attribute `pageOrder`.
-Instead, use either `QT_IFW_PRE_INSTALL` or `QT_IFW_POST_INSTALL`.
+Note: You may NOT specify one of the standard options for a `QtIfwUiPage` attribute `pageOrder`.

-**onSuccessDelayMillis**: By default, this is set to `None`, which indicates that upon success, the page should advanced instantly.
+**onCompletedDelayMillis**: By default, this is set to `None`, which indicates that upon completion, the page should advanced instantly.
 If a value greater than 0 is provided, the page will automatically advance after a delay of that duration.
 Alternatively, an integer value of 0 (or less than 0), will indicate a manual advancement will take place.
-The
-"Next" button will become enabled, and the user may click such when they choose.
+The "Next" button will become enabled, and the user may click such when they choose.

+**onCompleted( name )**:  Returns a string to do be injected into whatever QScript you are dynamically generating.
+(This not somehow literally "invoke" the function when called from the Python library! )

 ## QtIfwOnPriorInstallationPage